-- Whenever possible, take single-serving or foil blister pack tablets rather than liquid medication and use a permanent marker to note the dosage on the packets. - Take photos of medication doses/instructions so you can access them on your phone. - If taking liquids, place them inside an extra sealed bag to prevent leakage in your suitcase. - When traveling with a medical device, such as a CPAP machine: - \circ $\;$ Take the device as a carry on rather than a checked bag. - \circ $\,$ Place the prescription inside the bag so it will be exempted from carry-on limits. - Mark contact info on the device & bag and take a photo both in case they are lost. - $\circ~$ If you will be using a device in flight, notify the airline at least 48 hours in advance. - Make sure all your vaccinations are up to date, including tetanus. - If traveling out of the country check the CDC destination webpage, https://wwwnc.cdc.gov/travel/destinations/list, for region-specific vaccine recommendations and consult with your doctor.
+- □ Whenever possible, take single-serving or foil blister pack tablets rather than liquid medication and use a permanent marker to note the dosage on the packets. - □ Rather than bringing all the medication boxes and instructions, take pictures of them so you can access the full directions on your phone. - □ If taking liquids, place them inside an extra sealed bag to prevent leakage in your suitcase. - □ Make sure all your vaccinations are up to date, including tetanus. - If traveling out of the country check the CDC destination webpage, https://wwwnc.cdc.gov/travel/destinations/list, for region-specific vaccine recommendations and consult with your doctor.
 Plan ahead, as some vaccines require multiple doses.